KseniiaPrytkova/init/README.md

 * [:mag:](https://www.thegeekstuff.com/2009/03/4-ways-to-identify-who-is-logged-in-on-your-linux-system) - 4 Ways to Identify Who is Logged-In on Your Linux System
 * [:mag:](https://www.computerhope.com/unix/uwho.htm) - Linux who command

+### 10
+#### Name the command that lists the partition tables of external devices?

+A partition ([GUID Partition Table](https://ru.wikipedia.org/wiki/Таблица_разделов_GUID)) is a fixed-size subset of a disk drive which is treated as a unit by the operating system.[1]
+A partition table is a table maintained on disk by the operating system describing the partitions on that disk.
+Partitions can be created, resized, or deleted.
+This is called disk partitioning.
+It is usually done during the installation of an operating system, however it is sometimes possible to make changes to the partitions even after the operating system has been installed.

+* [:mag:](http://www.lostsaloon.com/technology/how-to-list-disks-in-linux/) - how to list all hard disks in linux from command line
+* [:mag:](https://www.cyberciti.biz/faq/linux-viewing-drive-partitions-with-fdisk-parted/) - Linux View Hard Drive Partitions with fdisk and parted commands